Moodle: Development

 Moodle has continued to evolve since 1999 (since 2001 with the current architecture).
 It has been translated into over 100 different languages and is accessible in many countries worldwide.
 Institutions can add as many Moodle servers as needed without having to pay license fees.
-The Open University of the UK currently uses a Moodle installation for their 200,000 users while the UK government uses a Moodle installation for their Civil Service Learning platform serving half a million employees.

-Releases

 Moodle conferences

 The MoodleMoot is a conference for Moodle community members to learn about Moodle, share experiences of the learning platform, discuss research in related educational technologies and contribute ideas to future Moodle development.
 Held around the world, MoodleMoots are organised by universities or other large organizations using Moodle, Moodle Partners, Moodle associations or Moodle HQ.
 2020 saw the #Moot move to a virtual conference.

 Adoption

-Moodle has over 50% of market share in Europe, Latin America, and Oceania.
+Moodle has over 50% market share in Europe, Latin America, and Oceania.

-In the U.S. higher education market as of fall 2018, the top three learning management systems (LMS) by number of institutions were Blackboard (31%), Canvas (30%), and Moodle (18%). --- In 2013, Moodle was for a time the second largest provider with 23% market share, following Blackboard (41%).
+In the U.S. higher education market as of fall 2021, the top three learning management systems (LMS) by number of institutions were Canvas (30%), Moodle (21%), and Blackboard (20%).
+In 2013, Moodle was for a time the second largest provider with 23% market share, following Blackboard (41%).
 However, by 2017, Moodle had dropped to the third largest provider, due in part to increased adoption of Instructure's semi-open source Canvas platform.
 In March 2016, Blackboard became an official Moodle partner, although this partnership ended in 2018.

+In the UK, the Open University currently uses a Moodle installation for their 200,000 users while the government uses a Moodle installation for the Civil Service Learning platform serving half a million employees.